maritama/DSC180-Capstone-Web/README.md

 ### Responsibilities
-We discussed the general idea of the replication project and outlined the steps of the process together.

 Yicen worked on the majority portion of front-end and back-end development of the webs and built docker file.